-First, the Breadman® mixes the ingredients for one minute.
-Then, it begins the Kneading process.
-During this process, the yeast begins to activate, and normally the Viewing Window begins to fog.
-(This will clear so you can see the progress of your loaf.)
-The Breadman® will stop Kneading after a few minutes to let the dough rise before baking.
+First, the Breadman® will mix the ingredients.
+Then it begins the Kneading process.
+During this process, the yeast begins to activate.
+The Breadman® will go through two Kneading Cycles with a rest period in between.
+After this process the bread dough will rise before baking.

-If you plan to make bread or dough with raisins, dried fruit or nuts, add these ingredients when the Breadman® beeps several times, 5 min. before the end of the second Kneading cycle, in the Fruit & Nut function.
+If you plan on making bread with dried fruit or nuts in it, add these ingredients when the Breadman® beeps several times after the second Kneading Cycle.
+This will occur in all Cycles except for the Dough and Pizza Dough Cycles.